The Big Sleep

 Robert Mitchum is back as Marlowe in 1978's The Big Sleep, costarring with big names like Joan Collins.

-The Big Sleep (1978): Director Michael Winner; writer Winner; featuring Robert Mitchum, Sarah Miles, Joan Collins, James Stewart
+The Big Sleep (1978): Film, 99 minutes; director Michael Winner; writer Winner; featuring Robert Mitchum, Sarah Miles, Joan Collins, James Stewart

 The success of Farewell, My Lovely in 1975 led a few years later to a re-filming of The Big Sleep (1978) around Robert Mitchum.
 But what a difference.

 Mitchum is now hitting sixty.
 (I think the character in Chandler's novel is supposed to be about thirty-eight.)
-But worse, the period has suddenly been updated from the 1940s to the then-present (1970s).
+But worse, the period has suddenly been updated from the 1940s to then-present 1970s.

 And, far worse, the setting has been moved from the mean streets of Los Angeles to the civilized lanes of Britain.
 Yes, Marlowe is now a gumshoe in swinging London.